Updated: Jun 19, 2022

 Tofu Bacon Marinade

 Pour the soy sauce and liquid smoke into a bowl.
-Soak the tofu slices in the marinade.
+Add a dash of water.
+Soak the tofu slices in the marinade for approximately 20 minutes, tossing occasionally.

-In a food processor, blend the all the tofu egg ingredients until smooth.
+In a small food processor, blend all of the tofu egg sauce ingredients together until smooth.
 Set aside.

 Drain the tofu pieces from the marinade.

-In a medium frypan, heat the oil.
+In a medium fry pan, heat the oil.
 Test a small piece of tofu in the oil first to see if it is hot enough.
 If the tofu sizzles straight away, it is ready.
-Fry the tofu pieces in batches until golden brown.
+Fry the tofu until golden brown.
 The longer you fry, the crispier they will be.
-Drain the tofu bacon on absorbent paper but reserve the cooking oil.
+I like mine juicy without being too crispy.
+But you choose your favourite texture.